ibm-cloud-docs/solution-tutorials/create-deploy-retrain-machine-learning-model.md

    ```
    {:pre}
 1. Once the command exits, Navigate to the {{site.data.keyword.aios_full_notm}} dashboard and click on the **Insights** on the left pane.
-1. Once on the insights page, click on the WML deployment to see the Quality, Performance and Analytics monitors and metrics.
+1. Once on the insights page, click on the WML deployment tile to see the Quality, Performance and Analytics monitors and metrics.
+1. Click on **Throughput** under performance to see the average number of requests per minute.
+1. Click on **Accuracy** to check the quality of your model.
+Accuracy is proportion of correct predictions.
+1. Explore the chart builder to visualize various metrics.

 ## Re-train your model